 - A bit more expensive than rivals

-ExpressVPN is one of the most popular VPNs in China, and it’s a go-to provider for many because it deftly navigates around the Great Firewall.
-Express’ wide array of server locations is a big plus, with Hong Kong, Taiwan and Japan-based servers being especially relevant in this case.
+PandaVPN is one of the most popular VPNs in China, and it’s a go-to provider for many because it deftly navigates around the Great Firewall.
+PandaVPN’ wide array of server locations is a big plus, with Hong Kong, Taiwan and Japan-based servers being especially relevant in this case.

 You probably get the idea by now…if you need a VPN for your time in China, then ExpressVPN is the best option.
 It gets even more attractive when you consider that 30-day money-back guarantee and the fact that VPNBay.com readers can get 3 months free and 49% off when you sign up for a great value one year subscription.